 Graduate admission applications

-In addition to the SOPHAS application, all applicants must complete and submit the IU Bloomington Online Graduate and Professional Admissions Application.
+As a supplement to the SOPHAS or SOPHAS Express application, all applicants must complete and submit the IU Graduate School Application.

 This duplication of application information is required for admission.
 The School of Public Health covers the cost of this application on behalf of prospective students.